 Display beautiful photography of your finished work on Instagram, Pinterest, and Houzz

 Boast about your team’s diversity and inclusion efforts on Instagram

 Do “sneak peek” walkthrough videos of completed projects for Instagram and Facebook

 Demonstrate how your firm is innovating using exciting, new tech on LinkedIn

 2. Get Creative with Video Across Different Social Channels

+When it comes to social media tips for manufacturers, video is a must.
 Video is one of the most powerful marketing tools of our time.
 It helps draw in new followers and is an exciting way to provide valuable content that actually gets viewed.
 If you aren’t currently using video in your social media marketing, here is what you are missing:

 Video content is the best performing content type on social and can help to increase brand awareness, interest, and conversions.
 (SocialMediaToday)

 Views of branded video content increased 99% on YouTube and 258% on Facebook between 2016 and 2017.
 (Wyzowl)